ELS-RD/transformer-deploy/docs/faq.md

 Triton server has an option for that.
 * you use dynamic quantization

-In most cases, Nvidia T4 GPU (the cheapest GPU option available on all cloud) will offer you the best perf / cost trade-off by a large margin.
+In most cases, Nvidia T4 GPU (the cheapest GPU option available on all clouds) will offer you the best perf / cost trade-off by a large margin.
 Compared to Intel Xeon of 2nd/3rd generation, they are cheaper for better results.

 ## What should I use to optimize GPU deployment?